mbeddr/mps-platform-docs/src/doc/docs/home/external_files_and_tools.md

 !!! question "How can you use databases in MPS?"

-    - MPS doesn't have any special support for databases or for example Spring Boot  (unlike IntelliJ IDEA) .
+    - MPS doesn't have any special support for databases or for frameworks such as Spring Boot (unlike IntelliJ IDEA) .
     - Specific Languages blog: [MPS is not a (relational) database](https://specificlanguages.com/posts/2022-01/12-mps-is-not-a-relational-database/)

 !!! question "How can you create a standalone utility (not a complete IDE) for language generation with MPS?[^2]"